PaddlePaddle/PARL/examples/Application/Traffic-Light-Control/README.md

 Note that for the method `sotl`, different `t_min`, `min_green_vehicle` and `max_red_vehicle` configs may cause huge different results, which may not fair for sotl to compare its result with others, so we don't list the result of the `sotl` above.

 And results of the last two rows of the table ,`presslight*` and `FRAP*`, they are the results of the code [tlc-baselines](https://github.com/gjzheng93/tlc-baselines) provided from the paper authors' team.
-We run the [code](https://github.com/gjzheng93/tlc-baselines) just changing the yellow time and the action intervals to keep them same as our cinfig as the papers without changing any other parameters. `--` in the table means the origins code doesn't performs well in the last four `anon_4X4` datas, the average travel time results of it will be more than 1000, maybe it will performs better than the `max_pressure`if you modify the other hyperparameters of the DQN agents, such as the buffer size, update_model_freq, the gamma or others.
+We run the [code](https://github.com/gjzheng93/tlc-baselines) just changing the yellow time and the action intervals to keep them same as our config as the papers without changing any other parameters. `--` in the table means the origins code doesn't perform well in the last four `anon_4X4` datas, the average travel time results of it will be more than 1000, maybe it will perform better than the `max_pressure`if you modify the other hyperparameters of the DQN agents, such as the buffer size, update_model_freq, the gamma or others.

 ## How to use
 ### Dependencies